genkgo/phonegap-day-workshop/2-setting-up-your-ios-developer-key.md

 5. Find the Certificate in your keychain, and export it as a p12 file.
 Remember your password.

-6. In the Apple Developer Center, create an Application ID for your app, and add your device UUID(s) to the Devices section.
+6. In the [Apple Developer Center](https://developer.apple.com/account), create an Application ID for your app, and add your device UUID(s) to the Devices section.

 7. In the Apple Developer Center, create a new __Development Mobile Provisioning file__.
 Ensure you include your new certificate and any devices you wish to test on.
-Download this file.
+Download the `.mobileprovision` file.

 8. Upload your certificate and mobile provision to the Signing Keys section of your PhoneGap Build account, unlock, and build.

-9. Scan the QR code and install your PhoneGap app.
+9. Scan the QR code and install your PhoneGap app on iOS.

 <div class="row" style="margin-top:40px;">